-When you start your programme you will be introduced to our Intranet for students called Fronter.
+When you start your programme you will be introduced to our Intranet for students called Canvas.

-You will get a personal login for Fronter and here you will find timetables, news from the Academy and from your programme, materials from the teachers and other relevant information about your programme.
+You will get a personal login for Canvas and here you will find materials from the teachers and other relevant information about your programme.